Fady-Atia/Handwritten-numbers/README.md

 # Handwritten-numbers
-The aim of this project is to detect the the hand written numbers  using neural network
+The aim of this project is to detect the the handwritten numbers  using neural network